Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

 Relation~(\ref{eq:9}) is the Nernst's theorem illustrated in Figure~\ref{fig:master}A with $\Qrev_c$ linked to $\ut_c$ as per~(\ref{eq:3}) and $\Wrev$ linked to $\Delta S$, as per~(\ref{eq:5}).
 Nernst's theorem is proven with the following chain of material implications:

-In the first implication, the case $\Qrev_b\to\infty$ is excluded by the principle of energy conservation.\citep{Heidrich2016} This proof of consistency follows directly from Planck's statement without the need to hypothesize the negation of the theorem to seek a contradiction, as was required in Nernst's original proof.
+In the first implication, the case $\Qrev_b\to\infty$ is excluded by the principle of energy conservation.\citep{Heidrich2016} This proof of consistency follows directly from the Second Law without the need to hypothesize the negation of the theorem to seek a contradiction, as was required in Nernst's original proof.

-Relation~(\ref{eq:9}) provides a conceptual link between Planck's statement and Nernst's theorem which can be understood as follows: the Second Law requires that a non-zero heat $\Qrev_c$ is rejected if work is produced.
-In a logical context, the non-vanishing character of $\Qrev_c$ is determined by the laws of nature, not the experimentalist.
-In Figure~\ref{fig:master}A, if unit heat is extracted at a unit temperature, the thermophysical properties of the working fluid establish a lower bound for $\Qrev_c$, dictated by the limit temperature $\ut_c^\star$.
+Relation~(\ref{eq:9}) can be understood as follows: the Second Law requires that a non-zero heat $\Qrev_c$ is rejected if work is produced; in a logical context, the non-vanishing character of $\Qrev_c$ ---how much different from zero $\Qrev_c$ needs to be--- is determined by the laws of nature, not the experimentalist.
+In Figure~\ref{fig:master}A, if unit heat is extracted at a unit temperature, the thermophysical properties of the working fluid establish a lower bound for $\Qrev_c$, dictated by the limit temperature $\ut_c^\star$, which is determined by the amount of entropy exchanged with the boiler.

-In Figure~\ref{fig:master}B, the Einsteinian perspective suggests an experimentalist could theoretically set $\Qrev_c$ arbitrarily close to zero while maintaining finite work by exploiting specific fluid properties.
-However, this creates a fundamental continuity problem: if a reversible Carnot engine is strictly forbidden at the limit $T=0$, a consistent physical theory requires that the engine's capacity for work must also vanish as that limit is approached; if a reversible Carnot engine is strictly forbidden at the limit $T=0$ and the working substance cannot carry entropy down to this limit, a consistent physical theory requires that the substance's capacity to carry entropy must also vanish as that limit is approached.
-To suggest otherwise is to treat Planck's statement not as a robust principle of nature, but as a mathematical point-discontinuity that the experimentalist can circumvent asymptotically.
+In Figure~\ref{fig:master}B, the Einsteinian perspective suggests that an experimentalist could theoretically set $\Qrev_c$ arbitrarily close to zero while maintaining finite net work by exploiting specific fluid properties.
+However, this introduces a fundamental continuity problem: if a reversible Carnot engine is strictly forbidden at the boundary $T=0$, a consistent physical theory requires that both the engine's capacity for work and the working substance's capacity to transport entropy must vanish continuously as that limit is approached.
+To suggest otherwise is to treat the Second Law not as a robust, universal principle of nature, but as a fragile mathematical point-discontinuity that an experimentalist can circumvent asymptotically.
+In the classic analogy of the watermill, such a framework implies that the mill would conveniently stop spinning at the exact moment its power output reaches its absolute maximum.